Summary

 • Or use SSH (exposed on port 22222 on your host): ssh -p 22222 root@localhost.
 Password is 123456789.

-8. Copy the VPN configuration you received to /etc/openvpn/saarctf.conf.
-Start the VPN with systemctl start openvpn@saarctf.
-Enable permanently with systemctl enable openvpn@saarctf.
+13. Copy the VPN configuration you downloaded to /etc/wireguard/saarctf.conf.
+Start the VPN with systemctl start wg-quick@saarctf.
+Enable permanently with systemctl enable wg-quick@saarctf.

 Some hints: